ESRC festival of social science 2009: the wider picture

 - The Economic and Social Research Council (ESRC) is the UK's largest funding agency for research and postgraduate training relating to social and economic issues.
 It provides independent, high quality, relevant research to business, the public sector and Government.
 The ESRC's planned total expenditure in 2007/8 is £203 million.
 At any one time the ESRC supports over 4,000 researchers and postgraduate students in academic institutions and research policy institutes.

 - The Festival of Social Science is organised by the Economic and Social Research Council, and runs from March 6 to 15, alongside National Science and Engineering Week.
 It celebrates some of the very best British social science research, as well as highlighting the ways in which social science makes a difference to everyday lives.
-Press releases detailing some of the varied events are available at the Festival website or for more information please contact the ESRC Press Office.

 - ESRC Society Today offers free access to a broad range of social science research and presents it in a way that makes it easy to navigate and saves users valuable time.
 As well as bringing together all ESRC-funded research and key online resources such as the Social Science Information Gateway and the UK Data Archive, non-ESRC resources are included, for example the Office for National Statistics.
 The portal provides access to early findings and research summaries, as well as full texts and original datasets through integrated search facilities.